KamoliddinS/CppUniversityTutorialSeries/1.Introduction/1.HelloWorld/C++INTRO.md

 3. **Limit Abbreviations:** Use full words unless the abbreviation is widely recognized.
 4. **Follow Project Guidelines:** If contributing to an existing project, adhere to its established conventions.

-By adhering to these conventions, we aim to keep our codebase clear, readable, and easy to maintain.
+By adhering to these conventions, we aim to keep our codebase clear, readable, and easy to maintain for others.